cherrera1208/reading-notes/code-301/class-02.md

 ## Topic Summary

 The React lifecycle consists of three major parts, the mounting, updating, and unmounting phases.
 There is more detail to it than that, and the descriptions are full of jargon, but it's pretty straightforward.
-Also, prop and state are two important concepts about react componenets and it is vital to understand the difference.
+Also, prop and state are two important concepts about react components and it is vital to understand the difference.

 ## Readings